-Sir Alex Ferguson’s final 25 signings as Man Utd manager - What happened to them?
+Sir Alex Ferguson’s final 25 signings as Man United manager - what happened to them?

 One of the most infamous signings of Ferguson’s United tenure, Bebe (an £8 million purchase from Vitoria de Guimaraes) surprisingly managed to score two goals in seven games for the Red Devils.

-The one-time Homeless World Cup participant actually turned out to be a half-decent footballer, playing plenty of games in La Liga with Eibar and Rayo Vallecano, where the 31-year-old still features now.
+Although he never reached the levels required to play for United, he turned out to be a half-decent footballer, playing plenty of games in La Liga with Eibar and Rayo Vallecano, where the 33-year-old still features now.

 Hit or miss: Miss.

-It feels a bit harsh describing Anders Lindegaard as a ‘Miss’ rather than a ‘Hit’ because the Denmark international was a decent enough goalkeeper who challenged David de Gea for the No. 1 jersey at one point.
+It feels a bit harsh describing Lindegaard as a ‘Miss’ rather than a ‘Hit’ because the Denmark international was a decent enough goalkeeper who challenged David de Gea for the No. 1 jersey at one point.

-But he was good rather than great and it was no surprise that he ended up moving to West Brom in 2015.
+But he was good rather than great and it was no surprise that he ended up moving to West Brom in 2015 after making just 29 outings for the Red Devils.

+Lindegaard, 39, went on to represent Preston and Burnley, before retiring this year after a spell at Swedish side Helsingborgs.

 Hit or miss: Miss.

-United fans had a love-hate relationship with Ashley Young, who was a good pro but didn’t always deliver on the pitch.
+United fans had a love-hate relationship with Young, who was a good pro but didn’t always deliver on the pitch.
 By the end of his nine-year stay at Old Trafford, though, supporters wished him all the best for the future and they appreciate what he gave the club.

-The 36-year-old won the Serie A title with Inter Milan in 2020-21 and is now back at Aston Villa.
+The 38-year-old won the Serie A title with Inter Milan in 2020-21 before moving back to the Premier League to sign for Aston Villa.
+He has recently joined Everton for the upcoming season.

 Hit or miss: Hit.

-It’s still hard to believe that Ferguson genuinely said of Phil Jones: "Arguably, the way he is looking, he could be Manchester United's best ever player."
+It’s still hard to believe that Ferguson genuinely said of Jones: "Arguably, the way he is looking, he could be Manchester United's best ever player."

-However, it shouldn’t be forgotten that Jones *did* look a class act during his early days at Old Trafford and maybe he could have become a great had Fergie stayed longer.
+It shouldn’t be forgotten that Jones *did* look a class act during his early days at Old Trafford and maybe he could have become a great had Fergie stayed longer.

-Injuries have blighted Jones’ career but the 29-year-old somehow remains on United’s payroll.
+But he fell out of favour in the years that followed and became less reliable in defence.
+Injuries did not help his United career either, and the 31-year-old left the club this year, more than a decade after joining.
+He is still currently a free agent.

 Hit or miss: Miss.

-United’s second-best Premier League goalkeeper behind the legendary Peter Schmeichel, David de Gea deserves to be remembered as one of Ferguson’s best signings.
+Although United fans gave him a fair bit of stick during his final few seasons at the club, De Gea deserves to be remembered as one of Ferguson’s best signings.

-The Spaniard hasn’t always been at his world-class best over the past three years but let’s not forget that he won United’s Player of the Year award four times in the post-Ferguson era.

-Man Utd would have conceded *a lot* more goals under Moyes, Van Gaal and Mourinho without De Gea in between the sticks.
+The Spaniard won United’s Sir Matt Busby Player of the Year award four times in the post-Ferguson era, and it is fair to say that they would have conceded *a lot* more goals under Moyes, Van Gaal and Mourinho without De Gea in between the sticks.

+Released by the club after last season after failing to agree a contract extension, De Gea remains without a club right now.
+Although the 32-year-old is reportedly on Bayern Munich’s radar.

 Hit or miss: Hit.

-Another player who may have flourished at Old Trafford had Ferguson stayed beyond 2013, Nick Powell has spent most of his career playing in the Championship with Wigan Athletic and Stoke City.
+Another player who may have flourished at Old Trafford had Ferguson stayed beyond 2013, Powell scored one goal in nine appearances at United after joining from Crewe Alexandra.

+The 29-year-old has spent most of his career playing in the Championship with Wigan Athletic and Stoke City but now turns out for Stockport County in League Two.

 Hit or miss: Miss.